Accredited journals criteria for submission

 For purposes of the publication count, only original articles, research letters, research papers and review articles in DHET-accredited or recognised journals may be submitted.

-The qualifying journal lists are as follows:
+The qualifying journal lists can be found here.

 Submission of documentation

 For each accredited journal article, the following must be supplied to the Research Office:

 A photocopy of the first page of the article, reflecting the following: journal name, volume, year of publication, title of article, start-page AND end-page numbers, name(s) of author(s) and UCT author affiliation.

 If the above information does not appear on the first page, supply the relevant pages with the rest of the information (usually at the back of the article).

 If the first page of the article reflects only the abstract, provide the second page of the article as well.

 If the journal name does not appear on the published article, submit a copy of the journal cover, together with the table of contents page, highlighting the article being claimed.